The Ultimate Guide to Ice Dams

 Avoid buying gutters made from a thin gauge aluminum coil.

 These are two items that a homeowner doesn’t typically check for or know what quality level of gutter they’ve got on their home.
-If someone buys gutters based solely on price, it’s where a gutter installer use a thinner gauge gutter coil to cut corners and the homeowner has no idea that it’s happening.
+If someone buys based solely on price, it’s where an installer uses a thinner gauge gutter coil to cut corners and the homeowner has no idea that it’s happening.

 If you live in a new home, you probably have cheap gutters and hangers.
 It’s an easy place for a builder to keep costs down.

 At a minimum, reinforce your gutters with extra, stronger hangers and try to get the hangers hung into the rafter tails.
 If you can, insist on 0.32 gauge aluminum for a good quality gutter.

 Take a look at how the hanger was installed.
 The best hangers hook over the back of the gutters and then screw through the gutter system.
 Rehang anywhere you find both sides of the hanger installed in the gutter.
 Gutters can sag between hangers so in places with snow and ice, space the hangers 18 inches apart.

 Keep reading our guide to find out exactly how to deal with ice and gutters.

 There are many places where people just don’t install gutters because of winter weather, and that tends to be in snow country, places far enough north that get a lot of snow.
 Instead, they line their roof edges with a small section of metal roofing.
 This is designed to pull snow down and off the roof.